alixedi/land/apps/lgv.md

     - name: Andy421
       text: I installed this app just to practice mock tests for CPC 1.
 What I found great was that there unlimited tests on the same pattern as the real test.
-I did a lot of tests. and every test gave me more confidence.
+I attempted a lot of tests and every test gave me more confidence.
         I passed.
       stars: Great for practising tests ★★★★★
     - text: As compared to other apps for CPC1, I find this app rather simple which works for me.
 It doesnt waste time.
 Although sometimes the repetation of